Label305/IVPhoneView/README.md

 IVPhoneView
 ===========

-Basic view containing an iPhone graphic in which you can place a screenshot.
+View with a nice iPhone container.
+Use it to display something within an iPhone graphic.
 Can be used for onboarding experiences.